Mantis: A Foundation Model for Mechanistic Disease Forecasting: Discussion

 \section{Discussion}

-Mantis demonstrates that accurate, long-range, and mechanistically interpretable infectious disease forecasting can be achieved without access to real-world training data.
-By learning entirely from simulated outbreaks, Mantis delivers strong performance across diverse real-world forecasting tasks and offers mechanistic explanations of its predictions through back-to-simulation attribution.
-These capabilities position Mantis as a practical and general-purpose tool for public health use, especially in low-resource or emerging outbreak settings where data may be limited or delayed.
-Because Mantis can generate forecasts with only a short initial observation window---as little as four weeks---it enables early situational awareness when conventional models are still inoperable.
+Our results using Mantis demonstrate that accurate forecasting across diverse diseases can be achieved through training on simulated outbreaks, without access to real-world data.
+By learning from mechanistic simulations, Mantis delivers competitive performance across real-world forecasting tasks spanning multiple transmission modes, outbreak phases, and surveillance systems.
+These capabilities position Mantis and other simulation-based foundation models as a practical tool for public health use, especially in low-resource or emerging outbreak settings where historical data, computational resources, and specialized modeling expertise are often limited.
+Because Mantis can generate forecasts with only a short initial observation window, it enables early situational awareness when conventional models require longer histories to achieve comparable accuracy.
+Mantis's advantage in data-scarce settings stems from its ability to avoid overfitting to sparse initial data.
+Rather than extrapolating from a handful of observations, Mantis produces appropriately hedged forecasts that reflect the true uncertainty across potential outbreak trajectories in our evaluations, enabling more reliable probabilistic planning even when historical context is minimal.
+Mantis avoids overfitting because using synthetic data allows us to generate as many simulations as necessary, avoiding the overfitting or memorization risks inherent in epoch-based training on fixed datasets.

-While traditional forecasting models trained on historical data have been foundational for many operational systems, they often rely on disease-specific tuning and large volumes of real-world training data.
-Mantis departs from this paradigm: it consistently outperforms statistical, machine learning, and expert-tuned baselines across 39 real-world forecasting tasks, despite being trained on simulations alone.
-By proactively learning from mechanistic priors, Mantis supports plug-and-play forecasting in settings where retraining is infeasible and rapid response is essential.

-The implications extend beyond public health.
-Mantis reflects an emerging shift toward simulation-supervised machine learning in scientific domains, where mechanistic models encode prior knowledge, and neural networks learn to generalize from them \cite{sgnns2025, defsi}.
-This paradigm enables flexible, high-performance models that retain interpretability and domain alignment.
-Back-to-simulation attribution, in particular, provides a new form of interpretability tailored for science.
-Rather than explaining forecasts with abstract model internals, Mantis identifies which mechanistic regimes best explain the data.
-These attributions serve as hypotheses: falsifiable, domain-aligned, and directly actionable by public health decision-makers.
-This brings black-box forecasting closer to scientific reasoning—and enables the use of models not just for prediction, but for understanding.
+This approach offers a potential solution to a fundamental challenge in epidemiological modeling: real-world disease data are limited by data availability, reporting inconsistencies, and lack of surveillance of most outbreaks.
+Simulations, by contrast, can generate unlimited training data spanning diverse scenarios.
+Whether simulation-based training ultimately proves superior to training on massive real-world datasets---if such data could be assembled---remains an open question.
+However, given current data availability constraints, the simulation-based approach offers a practical path for building general-purpose forecasting systems.